catheiwu/TaskPro/README.md

  ## Screenshots
  > Screenshots of the input/output after running your application
  ## Installation/Usage
-1) Clone this GitHub repository by copying the hyperlink from the green "code" button on the upper right (code-->local-->https) into the following command: git clone --recursive <repository hyperlink>
+1) Clone this GitHub repository by copying the hyperlink from the green "code" button on the upper right (code-->local-->https) into the following command: git clone --recursive <URL>
 3) Once you have this repo cloned, type these commands into the terminal in the following order:
      1. cd build
      2. cmake ..